 The part of the text containing the answer is underlined with the question number given in square brackets [].
+If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 Receptionist: Good morning, Clevedon College, can I help you?